-Age 52 Director since July 31, 2000 and from July 1997 to May 1999 Mr. Fitzpatrick joined the Corporation in 1998 as executive vice president.
-Prior to joining Sallie Mae, Mr. Fitzpatrick was president and chief executive officer of Equity One, Inc. He served as vice chairman of Consumer Credit Co. from 1988 to 1989; president and chief operating officer of Manufacturers Hanover Consumer Services (MHCS) from 1983 to 1988; and chief financial officer of MHCS from 1978 to 1983.
+Age 52 Director Since July 31, 2000 and from July 1997 to May 1999 President and Chief Marketing and Administrative Officer.
+Mr. Fitzpatrick joined the Corporation in 1998 as executive vice president.
+Prior to joining Sallie Mae, Mr. Fitzpatrick was president and chief executive officer of Equity One, Inc., a consumer lending company, which he founded in 1990.
+He served as vice chairman of Consumer Credit Co. from 1988 to 1989; president and chief operating officer of Manufacturers Hanover Consumer Services (MHCS) from 1983 to 1988; and chief financial officer of MHCS from 1978 to 1983.
 Mr. Fitzpatrick is currently a member of the Board of Directors of MAB Paints, Inc.